clement-avenel/not-late/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please add a repository issue
+To report a vulnerability, please send an email to contact@clement-avenel.com